 YouTube: Minecraft FPS Comparison [60fps, 120fps, 240fps, 420fps, 690fps, 1000fps and more] by Spouth

 Photo credit: The feature image is owned by Microsoft and was provided as part of a press kit.
 The screenshot in the body of the article was prepared by Luan Paixao, the author of this article.This guest article has been submitted by Luan Paixao.
-We appreciate all guest contributions but the opinions expressed by the author do not necessarily reflect the views of TechAcute.
+While we appreciate guest contributions, it's important to note that the views expressed by the author are not necessarily reflective of those held by TechAcute.